Skip to main content

 Grade & condition

-Chips, glaze integrity, and clarity of the cobalt 'fire'.
+Chips, hairlines, glaze brilliance, and centering of the decorative motif.

 Rarity & demand